How To Drain A Water Heater Without Drain Valve: step by step

 How to Replace a Water Heater Drain Valve Without Draining the Water

 Draining your water heater is possible if the drain valve is clogged.
-If this happens, the best answer to a clogged drain valve is installing a ball valve.
+If this happens, installing a ball valve is the best answer to a clogged drain valve.

 Hot Water Tank

 A hot water tank or boiler is a heat exchanger that heats potable (drinkable) water.
 Heating water is one of the most common and important ways to stay warm.
 People rely on their hot water tanks when it gets too cold outside.
 They provide not only heat but also warmth.

 A hot water tank is a system that helps provide heated water to your home or business.
 A hot water tank will typically be made with two types of metal – copper, and steel.
 It will usually store up to 50 gallons of heated water in the tank’s insulated containers.
 A water heater or furnace heats the cold liquid in a hot water tank to be ready to use.